zengulus-d-and-d-tools/5e-unified-roller-base/docs/CaseBoard.md

 ### Node System
 - **Drag & Drop**: Create nodes by dragging icons from the toolbar (Persons, Locations, Clues, Guild Sigils).
-- **Editing**: Double-click or use the context menu to edit titles and body text.
+- **Editing**: Right click and use context menu to edit titles and body text.
 - **Physics**: Nodes have gentle physics interactions to organize the board organically.

 ### Connections